MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 Azure CLI commands can be run in the [Azure Cloud Shell](https://shell.azure.com) or on a workstation with the [Azure CLI installed](/cli/azure/install-azure-cli).

-This approach assumes you have cloned the sample project using Git.
+This approach assumes you've cloned the sample project using Git.

-To enable git deployments via the CLI, configure a local git deployment source on your App Service using the [az webapp deployment source config-local-git](/cli/azure/webapp/deployment/source?view=azure-cli-latest#az_webapp_deployment_source_config_local_git) command.
+To enable git deployments via the CLI, configure a local git deployment source on your App Service.
+You can do this using the [az webapp deployment source config-local-git](/cli/azure/webapp/deployment/source?view=azure-cli-latest#az_webapp_deployment_source_config_local_git) command.

 This command will return a Git deployment URL for your App Service.
 Copy this URL for later use.